-I know some yoga studio owners don’t like to talk about yoga studio competition too much.
-The fact is search engine optimization is unfortunately a zero sum game.
-There are only 10 spots on page 1.
+I know some yoga studio owners don’t like to talk about yoga studio competitions too much.
+The fact is search engine optimization is unfortunately a zero-sum game.
+There are only 10 spots on page one.
 If you take a spot, it means another yoga studio doesn’t.

 Same goes for yoga students.
 The students a yoga studio down the road serves are students that don’t attend your studio.

 At the end of the day, a yoga studio is a business that operates in a competitive environment.
 That said, there’s no reason camaraderie and collegiality among yoga studio owners in a town should not exist.
 I liken yoga studio competition to a sport – you want to win, but sportsmanship should win the day.

 But you do realize you need some students and hopefully, there’s enough to sustain all yoga studios in your town.
 Getting your yoga studio ranked on page 1 of Google will very likely result in website traffic and consequently new students in your classes.

 The trick, of course, is, getting on page 1 of Google for the most searched for and relevant keyword.

 That’s what this article is about.
 I’m going to show you in a very analytical process, how to determine what you must do to get on page 1 of Google.